alphagov/govuk-docker/docs/how-tos.md

 ## How to: replicate data locally

 There may be times when a full database is required locally.
-The following scripts in the `bin` directory allow replicating data from integration:
+The following scripts in the `bin` directory allow replicating data from staging:

 - `replicate-elasticsearch.sh`
 - `replicate-mongodb.sh APP-NAME`